ProfessorGram/updated/README.md

 **admin/structure/types**

-To see a list of all available Content types.

-**Edit** the *Content type* that you wish to have Last updated functionality activated for, then check the checkbox labeled "" [find out] in the "" [find out] area of the *Content type* edit form.
+Click **Configure** on the target *Content type* and verify that the checkbox labeled ***Display last updated date*** in the ***Display settings*** tab of the Content type edit form is checked.
+If it is, Last updated functionality is enabled for that Content type.

 ### By Individual Node
-To control Last updated (updated) visibility for an individual node:
+To control the display of Last updated information for an individual node, visit:

-Visit:

 **Administration > Structure > Content types** [this is wrong]

 **admin/structure/types** [this is wrong]

+To view a list of all available Nodes.

-**Edit** the node that you wish to have Last updated functionality activated for, then check the checkbox labeled "" [find out] in the *Publishing options* area of the node edit form.
+Click **Edit** on the target Node and verify that the checkbox labeled *Display updated date* in the *Publishing options* area of the node edit form to enable Last updated functionality for that individual Node.

 ## Issues
 Questions, Bug reports and Feature requests can all be added to the Issue Queue for this module, located at: